Access to Care Record Campaign Group

 It remains to be seen, of course, how the guidance will be interpreted by individual local authority departments and will, no doubt dictate further attention by our Association.

-Government consult on care leavers experience of unregulated accomodation.
+Government consult on care leavers experience of unregulated accommodation.

 The government wants to know about care leavers’ experiences of living